 Graduate caps and gowns are available at the Campus Bookstore several months prior to commencement.
 UNC Charlotte also offers custom regalia.
 Information about commencement is available on the campus Graduation Information website.

-Save the Date - Thursday, May 8, 2014.
-Graduating doctoral students and their advisors are invited to celebrate at a dinner hosted by the Graduate School.
-Look for your invitation via your uncc.edu email in late March.
+Graduating doctoral students and their advisors are invited to celebrate at a dinner hosted by the Graduate School which is generally held the Thursday night before Commencement.
+Look for your invitation via your uncc.edu email the month prior to your Commencement.
 For additional information on the dinner, please contact Coren O'Hara at email@example.com.

 Reminder: Students are required to be registered in the term of graduation, apply for graduation prior to the deadline and submit a Candidacy Application prior to the deadline.